-Interoperability with xarray is provided by the convenient functions allowing for a transformation between the two data types. xarray DataArays can be easily converted into iris cubes using xarray's to__iris() method, while the Iris cubes produced as output of tobac can be turned into xarray DataArrays using the from__iris() method.
+Interoperability with Iris and pandas is provided by the convenient functions allowing for a transformation between the data types. xarray DataArays can be easily converted into iris cubes using xarray's to__iris() method, while the Iris cubes produced as output of tobac can be turned into xarray DataArays using the from__iris() method.